Tern: Relationships with humans

 Terns and their eggs have long been eaten by humans and island colonies were raided by sailors on long voyages since the eggs or large chicks were an easily obtained source of protein.
-Eggs are still illegally harvested in southern Europe, and adults of wintering birds are taken as food in West Africa and South America.
+Eggs are still illegally harvested in southern Europe, and adult wintering birds are taken as food in West Africa and South America.
 The roseate tern is significantly affected by this hunting, with adult survival 10% lower than would otherwise be expected.
 In the West Indies, the eggs of roseate and sooty terns are believed to be aphrodisiacs, and are disproportionately targeted by egg collectors.
 Tern skins and feathers have long been used for making items of clothing such as capes and hats, and this became a large-scale activity in the second half of the nineteenth century when it became fashionable to use feathers in hatmaking.
 This trend started in Europe but soon spread to the Americas and Australia.
 White was the preferred colour, and sometimes wings or entire birds were used.

 Terns have sometimes benefited from human activities, following the plough or fishing boats for easy food supplies, although some birds get trapped in nets or swallow plastic.
 Fishermen looked for feeding tern flocks, since the birds could lead them to fish shoals.
 Overfishing of small fish such as sand eels can lead to steep declines in the colonies relying on these prey items.
 More generally, the loss or disruption to tern colonies caused by human activities has caused declines in many species.
 Pollution has been a problem in some areas, and in the 1960s and 1970s DDT caused egg loss through thinning of the shells.
 In the 1980s, organochlorides caused severe declines in the Great Lakes area of the US.
 Because of their sensitivity to pollutants, terns are sometimes used as indicators of contamination levels.

 Habitat enhancements used to increase the breeding success of terns include floating nest platforms for black, common and Caspian terns, and artificial islands created for a number of different species.
 More specialised interventions include providing nest boxes for roseate terns, which normally nest in the shelter of tallish vegetation, and using artificial eelgrass mats to encourage common terns to nest in areas not vulnerable to flooding.